 - The complexity of the information involved.

-- The significance of the work and its priority in relationship to the DoD IG workload.
+- The significance of the work and its priority in relation to the DoD IG workload.

 - Ongoing or recently completed audits of the area being considered in the request and the extent, if any, that the work conflicts with ongoing or recent work by other oversight organizations including the DoD IG, Special Inspectors General, GAO, or other DoD audit or inspections organizations.